usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 #### <a name="biometric_use"></a>5.2.3.
 Use of Biometrics

-The use of biometrics (*something you are*) in authentication includes both measurement of physical charac teristics (e.g., fingerprint, iris, facial characteristics) and behavioral characteristics (e.g., typing cadence).
+The use of biometrics (*something you are*) in authentication includes both measurement of physical characteristics (e.g., fingerprint, iris, facial characteristics) and behavioral characteristics (e.g., typing cadence).
 Both classes are considered biometric modalities, although different modalities may differ in the extent to which they establish authentication intent as described in [Section 5.2.9](#intent).

 For a variety of reasons, this document supports only limited use of biometrics for authentication.
 These reasons include:

-- Biometric False Match Rates (FMR) do not provide confidence in the authentication of the subscriber by themselves.
-In addition, FMR do not protect against spoofing attacks.
+- The biometric False Match Rate (FMR) does not provide confidence in the authentication of the subscriber by itself.
+In addition, FMR does not account for spoofing attacks.
 - Biometric comparison is probabilistic, whereas the other authentication factors are deterministic.
 - Biometric template protection schemes provide a method for revoking biometric credentials that are comparable to other authentication factors (e.g., PKI certificates and passwords).
 However, the availability of such solutions is limited, and standards for testing these methods are under development.
-- Biometric characteristics do not constitute secrets.They can be obtained online or by taking a picture of someone with a camera phone (e.g., facial images) with or without their knowledge, lifted from objects someone touches (e.g., latent fingerprints), or captured with high resolution images (e.g., iris patterns).
+- Biometric characteristics do not constitute secrets.
+They can be obtained online or by taking a picture of someone with a camera phone (e.g., facial images) with or without their knowledge, lifted from objects someone touches (e.g., latent fingerprints), or captured with high resolution images (e.g., iris patterns).
 While presentation attack detection (PAD) technologies, such as liveness detection, can mitigate the risk of these types of attacks, additional trust in the sensor and/or biometric processing is required to ensure that PAD is operating properly in accordance with the needs of the CSP and the subscriber.

 Therefore, the limited use of biometrics for authentication is supported with the following requirements and guidelines: